 In Zambia, three men have announced their intention to oppose President Kenneth Kaunda in the coming Presidential elections.

-In Zambia, three men have announced their intention to oppose President Kenneth Kaunda in the coming Presidential elections.
+Background: In Zambia, three men have announced their intention to oppose President Kenneth Kaunda in the coming Presidential elections.
 Former Vice-President Simon Kapwepwe and Harry Nkumbula are both major figures from Zambia's political past, while the third candidate is Mr. Robert Chiluwe, a little known Lusaka businessman.
 Dr. Kaunda's United National Independence Party (UPIP) is the only legal political party in Zambia, and all candidates for the elections must come from within its ranks.
 The three opponents satisfy that condition but their backgrounds and policies have provoked a storm in the country's government-owned mass media.
 Mr. Kapwepwe once headed the United People's Party and Mr. Nkumbula was leader of the African National Congress until both those parties were proscribed in 1972.

 SYNOPSIS: Zambian newspapers allege that Messrs.
 Kapwepwe, Chiluwe and Nkumbula all believe in capitalism, rather than Dr. Kaunda's Zambian humanism, and are agents of Rhodesia and South Africa.
 Their appearance as opponents led to a demonstration of support for President Kaunda outside the administrative headquarters of Lusaka Province last Monday (7 August) in Lusaka.
 A crowd gathered to carry messages of endorsement for the President's policies through the centre of the capital of the headquarters of the ruling party.